BiderMan/device_ara/README.md

-CyanogenMod/LineageOS 13 device configuration for [ZTE Open C / Kis 3](http://konstakang.com/devices/kis3/CM13).
+CyanogenMod/LineageOS 13 device configuration for Nokia X2(Ara).

 How to build:
 -------------